 Both build alternatives will replace and improve the Craig Creek culvert crossing and will not change the creek course or alter its ability to flow under the road.
-Alternative One will place a culvert 48 meters (157 feet) in length and fill 20 meters (65 feet) of the creek.
-Alternate Two has a shorter culvert length, 46 meters, (151 feet) and will fill 18 meters (59 feet) of the creek.
-Alternative One will fill 2 meters (6.5 feet) more of the creek to place the culvert than Alternative Two (Figure 20).
+Alternative One will place a culvert 49 meters (161 feet) in length and fill 30 meters (98 feet) of the creek.
+Alternate Two has a shorter culvert length, 48 meters, (156 feet) and will also fill 30 meters (161 feet) of the creek (Figure 20).
+For both build alternatives, step pools will be installed at the outlet of creek crossing to reach a more desirable stream gradient for fish passage.